08 June 2023

 Two persons sitting on a stairway.

 Exchange student Tristan Chua from Singapore and Edvin Jensen, upper secondary school teacher at Katedralskolan in Linköping.
-Charlotte Perhammar
+Photographer: Charlotte Perhammar

 Tristan Chua.
 Photo credit Charlotte Perhammar Since 2013, Linköping University has a cooperation agreement with Nanyang Technological University and the National Institute of Education (NIE) in Singapore.
 NIE is one of the world’s top ranked teacher education programmes.“They want to collaborate with the best teacher education programmes and highlight LiU as an appointed strategic partner.
 We want to enable students to gain international perspectives, ideas and influences from other school systems.
 In parallel with this, several exciting research collaborations have developed over the years,” says Lena Örnestrand, international coordinator at LiU.